Skip to main content

 Overview

-Stalwart Mail Server comes equipped with a built-in OAuth server that simplifies the authentication and authorization process for clients.
-This integrated OAuth server allows clients, such as email clients or third-party applications, to dynamically register with the server and obtain access tokens needed to interact with the mail services.
+Stalwart includes a built-in OAuth server.
+It allows clients, such as mail applications or third-party services, to register and obtain the access tokens required to interact with the server's services.